-Man breaches Omaha airport security, hits plane
+Man breaches Omaha airport fence, hits plane

 The incident started when Koonce, having been seen acting irrationally at the south end of a terminal, ran off when police tried to intercept him, airport police spokesman Tim Conahan said.

-The man then ran into some shrubbery, and eventually scaled an 8-foot high fence topped with six stands of barbed wire, Conahan said.
-On the other side of the fence, he found an unattended airport pickup truck, and drove it on to the apron when the planes park to load passengers, Conahan said.
+The man then ran into some shrubbery, and eventually scaled an 8-foot high fence topped with six strands of barbed wire, Conahan said.
+On the other side of the fence, he found an unattended airport pickup truck, and drove it on to the apron where the planes park to load passengers, Conahan said.

-A police cruiser cut him off, but the man made an U-turn, drove further and eventually struck the plane's nose gear, Conahan said.
+A police cruiser cut him off, but the man made an U-turn, drove farther and eventually struck the plane's nose gear, Conahan said.

 Police took Koonce to the Nebraska Medical Center for an evaluation.
+A spokeswoman for the department later told CNN that Koonce tested positive for methamphetamines.

 He faces two felony charges and is in police custody, according to Conahan.